girlscript/winter-of-contributing/C_CPP/File Handling & IO Management/Reasons-for-Multifile-Programs.md

 ## Class Libraries

-As we all know that Libraries provide readymade functions to use for a variety of fields.
+As we all know that Libraries provide inbuilt functions to use for a variety of fields.
 Since C++ is a organized about classes rather than functions, libraries for C++ programs consists of classes.
-So, it's clear that class library is much better than funcction library.
+So, it's clear that class library is much better than function library.
 Classes encapsulates both data and functions, they are more close to model objects in real life, the interface between the class libraries and the application that makes use of it can be much cleaner than that of function library.
 A class library takes a greater portion of programming burden.
 Also as more class libraries are created, the chances of finding one that solves your particular programming problems continues to increase.